-A Scarred Childhood: Israeli Attacks against Palestinian Children in the Occupied West Bank in 2022
+A Scarred Childhood: Israeli Attacks against Palestinian Children in the Occupied West Bank / January - March 2022

-A Scarred Childhood: Israeli Attacks against Palestinian Children in the Occupied West Bank in 2022
+A Scarred Childhood: Israeli Attacks against Palestinian Children in the Occupied West Bank / January - March 2022

 For over five decades, Palestinian children and their families have experienced the injustices of the Israeli occupation.
 To our children, this occupation has served as a school of daily experiential learning.
 This happens at Israeli-monitored checkpoints that fragment our towns and restrict our movement; during clashes where Israeli occupation forces shoot and sometimes kill, unarmed Palestinians; during repressive curfews, closures, home raids and demolitions; through settler violence, and the day-to-day humiliations faced by a people under occupation.
 Undoubtedly, the occupying Power has constituted an informal curriculum, whose master teachers have instilled and cultivated existential fear, a profound sense of insecurity, loss, bitterness and anger in the hearts and minds of our children.
 The impact of Israel’s oppressive policies against our children, in violation of international law and the Convention on the Rights of the Child, is tremendous and far-reaching since they touch not only the five senses but leave deep physical, mental, psychological, emotional, and spiritual scars that are hard to heal given the continued occupation.